AI Automation · Scaling

 Signal layer

-PhantomBuster extracts LinkedIn post engagers, Sales Navigator lead lists, and event attendees on a recurring schedule, providing a consistent LinkedIn activity signal feed without requiring a full intent platform.
+PhantomBuster extracts LinkedIn post engagers, Sales Navigator lists, and event attendees on a recurring schedule.
+Covers the LinkedIn activity signal layer without requiring a full intent platform.

 Scheduled runs 130+ Phantoms API output